-Correct me if I’m wrong……but three years doesn’t seem like too long ago, considering she has fronted international campaigns for Desigual and Diesel, made a cameo appearance in Beyoncé’s video for Lemonade, has given an influential Ted Talk entitled ‘My story is painted on my skin’ and has featured in adverts for major brands including Sprite and most recently, Converse.
+Im pretty certain you’d agree that three years doesn’t seem like that long ago, considering she has fronted international campaigns for Desigual and Diesel, made a cameo appearance in Beyoncé’s video for her single Lemonade, has given an influential Ted Talk entitled ‘My story is painted on my skin’ and has featured in adverts for major brands including Sprite and most recently, Converse.

-Last month Glamour Magazine hosted their annual Beauty festival where Winnie was invited to appear as a guest speakers.
-I knew she was likely to attract a crowd, so I didn’t ponder on the idea of buying a ticket (like I normally would!) and purchased a ticket instantly.
-After all, this was a girl that was publicly exposing Vitiligo, urging the fashion industry to recognise there were many forms of beauty outside the standard types we had been exposed too, whilst I, on the other hand had spent many years trying to hide to hide it, and along with her 1.9 million Instagram fans, I too, was fascinated by her story, attitude and her ability to disallow any negative judgements made towards how she looked.
+Last month Glamour Magazine hosted their annual Beauty festival where Winnie was invited to appear as a guest speaker.
+Quite naturally, it was a moment I wanted to witness, after all, this was a young woman that was publicly exposing Vitiligo (and who was beautiful at the same time) strongly urging the fashion industry to recognise there were many forms of beauty outside the standard types we had been exposed too.
+For so many years, I had tried my hardest to disguise it, yet, along with her 1.9 million Instagram fans, I was instantly fascinated by her story, attitude and her ability to dispell any negative judgements directed towards how she looked.

-Held at the iconic Saatchi Gallery at London’s Kings Road, I was thankful that the room where she would be speaking accommodated a small audience, after all the last thing I wanted, was to find myself at the back of the room stretching my neck to allow for a good view!
+Held at the iconic Saatchi Gallery in London, I was thankful that the room where she would be speaking accommodated a small audience, after all the last thing I wanted, was to find myself at the back of the room stretching my neck to allow for a good view!
 With everyone seated and waiting in anticipation for her to arrive, she soon emerged from backstage to a rapture of applause supported by a small entourage (as you do!).
-She looked effortlessly chic in a Stella McCartney ensemble; a white long sleeve fitted shirt that subtly revealed the Vitiligo on her upper body and olive drawstring wide-leg trousers.
+She looked effortlessly chic in a Stella McCartney ensemble; a white long sleeve fitted shirt that subtly revealed the Vitiligo on her upper body and olive wide-leg trousers.
 She was, as expected, aesthetically stunning.

 Walking eloquently on stage, alongside British model, Erin O’Connor, she was quick to wave and greet the audience with her wide smile.
 In that single moment, I didn’t get a sense she had adopted the attitude of a diva like the media had portrayed, rather a young, 22 year old girl with confidence, sassiness and a strong head on her shoulders.

-When she isn’t boarding a place for another photoshoot, or walking the catwalk, like she recently did for Julian McDonald at London Fashion Week, Winnie likes to keep things casual in gym gear and sneakers.…which is somewhat hard to believe given her impeccable style choices.
+When she isn’t boarding a plane for another photoshoot, or walking the catwalk like she recently did for Julian McDonald at London Fashion Week, Winnie likes to keep things casual in gym gear and sneakers.…which is somewhat hard to believe given her impeccable style choices.
 She spoke fondly about her family and friends and often calls upon her ‘bestie’ when she is away from home.
-She has formed a close friendship with model Jordan Dunn “who is from Sarf London” (as Winnie liked to put it!) and their similarities in that they are both of Jamaican descent, nicely connects two the beauties.
+She has formed a close friendship with model Jordan Dunn and their similarities in that they are both of Jamaican descent, nicely connects the two beauties.